Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 Ports are clusters of companies and economic activities.
 Port clusters exhibit strong scale and scope advantages linked to physical cargo flows.
 The concentration of activities opens more opportunities to the bundling of cargo flows via intermodal transport (shortsea, barge, or rail) and to achieve higher connectivity to the rest of the world via frequent transport services.
 The process of cluster formation takes place at two scales.
 The first concerns the clustering of ports around a maritime range, and the second concerns the clustering of activities around a port.

 - Availability of port sites.
-Coastal geography varies across ranges, impacting the number of suitable port sites with factors such as protected bays, river deltas, and tidal ranges.
+Coastal geography varies across ranges, impacting the number of suitable port sites because of factors such as protected bays, river deltas, and tidal ranges.
 Such characteristics are related to the distribution of cities where a coastal cluster of cities is more prone to forming port clusters reflecting the urban system.
-Also, container terminals require a substantial amount of real estate for piers and yards, that are challenging to find.
+Also, container terminals require a substantial amount of real estate for piers and yards, that is challenging to find.
 Coastal geography attributes along a maritime range are generally prone to cluster formation.

 - Administrative divisions.
 Nations states commonly have their own cabotage rules and restrictions, which can impact how hinterlands are serviced.
-In a context of limited economic integration, adjacent national states, or even administrative divisions, a dedicated container port can be serviced with their level of activity constrained by the size of the administrative unit.
+In a context of limited economic integration, adjacent national states, or even administrative divisions, a dedicated container port can be serviced with the level of activity constrained by the size of the administrative unit.
 This can also incite the over-supply and duplication of port infrastructure, giving the illusion of a port cluster.
-Simultaneously, the absence of administrative divisions would have led to fewer ports, or even a single large port, to service this hinterland.
+Simultaneously, the absence of administrative divisions would have generated ed to fewer ports, or even a single large port, to service this hinterland.

 - The Yangtze River delta with ports such as Shanghai and Ningbo.

 - The Pearl River delta with Hong Kong and Shenzhen.